inxomnyaa/adrilight/README.md

 ## Thanks

-* This is a fork from the originally ambilight clone project [bambilight by MrBoe](https://github.com/MrBoe/Bambilight) and therefore (and to met the MIT licence) a big thank you goes to [MrBoe](https://github.com/MrBoe)
+* This is an extended fork of a fork from the originally ambilight clone project [bambilight by MrBoe](https://github.com/MrBoe/Bambilight) and therefore (and to met the MIT licence) a big thank you goes to [MrBoe](https://github.com/MrBoe)
 * More thanks goes to [jasonpong](https://github.com/jasonpang) for his [sample code for the Desktop Duplication API](https://github.com/jasonpang/desktop-duplication-net)

 ## Changelog